thinkful-ei26/trisha-wc-client/README.md

 - In development, your local machine should have [Node.js](https://nodejs.org/en/) and [Mongo](https://www.mongodb.com/) set-up

 ## Instructions (development)
-1. Change directory into your desired directory.
-Then, clone both the server and client side of this app:
+1. Clone both the server and client side of this app:
 * [Server](https://github.com/thinkful-ei26/trisha-wc-server.git) or `git clone https://github.com/thinkful-ei26/trisha-wc-server.git`
 * [Client](https://github.com/thinkful-ei26/trisha-wc-client.git) or `git clone https://github.com/thinkful-ei26/trisha-wc-client.git`
-2. `npm install` for both repos
+2. `npm install` the requirements on each of the repos
-3. First, make sure that `mongod` is running in a separate terminal shell.
+3. Run `mongod` in a separate terminal shell.
-4. `cd` into the server side and run `node server.js`
+4. Then `cd` into the server side and run `node server.js`
 5. Finally, `cd` into the client side and run `npm start`.
 A new browser window should open containing the app.

 ## User Stories